eric-void/arcade-js-setconfig/README.md

 # arcade-js-setconfig
-Shell script to set emulationstation/batocera controller order at boot.
+Shell script to set emulationstation/batocera controller order at boot (tested on Batocera V40 & V41)

 Use it when your arcade joysticks / joypads sometimes change order at boot.